epogrebnyak/abacus/accounting.md

 Assets = Capital + Profit + Liabilities                (3)
 ```

-The profit in `(3)` is current period profit before closing entries.
+The profit in equation `(3)` is current period profit before closing entries.

 Why is profit recorded on the same side as capital?
-Here is one explaination.
+Here is one possible explaination.
 Profit is an increment of capital invested into the firm,
 so it appears next to equity.
 When no dividends are paid, all of the current profit will add to retained earnings,
 which is a component of capital.